 - Hold the candle wick trimmer at a 45-degree angle to ensure a proper wick length of 1/4 inch

 - Bring the two handles together to close and trim the wick

 - Do not allow the wick trimming to fall into the candle (carefully blow it out if it does)

 - Discard the wick trimming before lighting

 Continuously keep your wick trimmed to this ideal length before each lighting.
-This is the wicker trimmer I use.
+This is the wick trimmer I use.

 How do you keep candles from tunneling?

-It’s a little known fact, candles have a memory.
+It’s a little-known fact that candles have a memory.